-- (1) Includes outstanding restricted stock units and stock options.
-Performance-based stock options are included at "target" levels.
-Excludes purchase rights currently accruing under the Viasat, Inc. Employee Stock Purchase Plan. - (2) The weighted average exercise price does not take into account the shares subject to outstanding restricted stock units, which have no exercise price. - (3) Consists of two plans: (a) the 1996 Equity Participation Plan of Viasat, Inc., and (b) the Viasat, Inc. Employee Stock Purchase Plan. - (4) Includes (a) 2,443,429 shares available for future issuance under the 1996 Equity Participation Plan of Viasat, Inc., and (b) 338,779 shares available for future issuance under the Viasat, Inc. Employee Stock Purchase Plan, all of which may be subject to purchase rights outstanding as of March 31, 2021.
+(2) The weighted average exercise price does not take into account the shares subject to outstanding restricted stock units, which have no exercise price.

+(3) Consists of two plans: (a) the Equity Plan and (b) the Viasat, Inc. Employee Stock Purchase Plan.

+(4) Includes (a) 4,530,016 shares available for future issuance under the Equity Plan, and (b) 1,378,837 shares available for future issuance under the Viasat, Inc. Employee Stock Purchase Plan, all of which may be issued subject to purchase rights outstanding as of March 31, 2023.
 For purposes of calculating the shares that remain available for grant under the Equity Plan, each "full value" award is counted using the applicable ratio as specified in the Equity Plan, and performance-based stock options are calculated assuming "maximum" performance.